Oppositional defiant disorder (ODD)

 - Signs and symptoms your child has been experiencing, and for how long.

 - Your family's key personal information, including factors that you suspect may have contributed to changes in your child's behavior.
-Include any stressors that your child or close family members recently experienced, particularly with regard to parental separation or divorce and differences in expectations and parenting styles.
+Include any stressors and transitions that your child or close family members recently experienced, such as parental separation or divorce and differences in expectations and parenting styles.

-- Your child's key medical information, including other physical or mental health conditions with which your child has been diagnosed.
+- Your child's key medical information, including other physical or mental health disorders with which your child has been diagnosed.

-- Any medication, vitamins and other supplements your child is taking, including the dose.
+- Any medication, vitamins, herbal products and other supplements your child is taking, including the dosages.

 - Questions to ask the doctor so that you can make the most of your appointment.